On Hold Messages for Multilingual Audiences | Blog (CA)

 Voice Talent:

-Employ native voice over artists for voice recordings.
+Employ native voice actor for voice recordings.
 Native voice talents not only pronounce words correctly but also convey the right tone and emotion, enhancing the listener's experience.

 a-woman-inside-a-recording-studio